vangaprasannakumar/DEPL/README.md

 - **`sw.js`** — `const GOOGLE_API_URL = "..."` at the very top of the file.

 ### 7.2 `APP_SECRET` (Session Signing Key **and** Biometric Encryption Key)
 This is a **true secret** — never place it in the frontend.
-It now serves two purposes:
+It serves two purposes:
-1. Signs session tokens (as before).
+1. Signs session tokens.
 2. Derives the keystream used to encrypt and decrypt face descriptor data (Section 4.10).

 The backend **hard-fails** on login and on any face-data operation if `APP_SECRET` is not set.
 There is no insecure fallback.